SAP-samples/hda-cross-pm-samples/tutorials/sap-business-data-cloud-content/07-enhance-insight-apps/README.md

 You have successfully copied the story and re-pointed to the Analytic Model within the copied space.

 ## Next Steps
-As you are using mock data, skip the [additional use case](./additional_use_case-cashflow_prediction.md) for now which explains how to add the new Analytic Model ([previous description](../06-enhance-analytic-model/additional_use_case-cashflow_prediction.md)) in the SAP Analytics Cloud story.
 Continue with the [use case about native data integration capabilities](../09-native-data-integration/README.md).